mjf1406/viziers-vault-app/README.md

         -   [x] update name
         -   [ ] update subscription
         -   [x] update avatar
-    -   basic settings
     -   payment integration with subscriptions
         -   (Paddle)[https://www.paddle.com/]
         -   (Coda)[https://www.coda.co/merchant-of-record/]
         -   (LemonSqueezy)[https://www.lemonsqueezy.com/]
     -   [x] rate limiting with Upstash Redis
-    -   need Obsidian markdown to HTML function for the blog and docs
+    -   [x] need Obsidian markdown to HTML function for the blog and docs
-        -   set up basic blog and docs
+        -   [x] set up basic blog and docs
-    -   I'd love to get Docker involved here so users can self-host

 ## Change Log

 ### 2025/09/13

+#### 18:16

+-   Obsidian as CMS blog and docs complete.
+There may be some Obsidian markdown that doesn't work yet, as only testest latex, images, and checkboxes.
+Might need to check codeblocks and others on the list at [Remark Obsidian](https://github.com/heavycircle/remark-obsidian)

 #### 15:07